 - Other relevant demographics: Two subjects (one in control and one in chocolate and almond group) took HRT

 - Anthropometrics: Physical activity levels were similar at baseline.
-Activity, weight and body mass index remained stable throughout the study
+Activity, weight and BMI remained stable throughout the study

 - Location: Syracuse University and State University of New York Upstate Medical University.